javaee/jms-spec/pages/JMSContextScopeProposalsv4p4.md

 Although this is potentially confusing, there is in fact little reason to call these methods in a Java EE web or EJB container.
 This is because the main reason for wanting to defer the start of a <tt>JMSContext</tt> is when setting up an asynchronous <tt>MessageListener</tt>, which is forbidden in a Java EE web or EJB container.
 However they might still do it, and they might actually need to do it in the application client container.

-The simplest way to avoid this confusion is to '''prohibit the use of these methods if the <tt>JMSContext</tt> is injected'''.
+The simplest way to avoid this confusion is to **prohibit the use of these methods if the <tt>JMSContext</tt> is injected**.
 This would not be a significant limitation in the Java EE web or EJB containers where these methods are not needed.
 However it would limit applications running in the Java EE application client container.
 Application clients which needed to use these methods would need to manage the <tt>JMSContext</tt> themselves rather than inject it.

 Since the <tt>@AutoStart</tt> annotation is in practice of little use in a Java EE web or EJB container there is little reason to keep it.
 So it is proposed we drop this annotation.